reidmorrison/symmetric-encryption/README.md

   In a very small, yet significant number of cases it was possible to decrypt data using the incorrect key.
 Clearly the data returned was garbage, but it still returned a string of data instead of throwing an exception.
-  See SymmetricEncryption.cipher_selector= to supply your own custom logic to determine the correct cipher to use when the encrypted string does not have a header and multiple ciphers are defined.
+  See SymmetricEncryption.select_cipher to supply your own custom logic to determine the correct cipher to use when the encrypted string does not have a header and multiple ciphers are defined.

-* #encode and #decode have been moved from low-level ciphers and into SymmetricEncryption.
-  Does not affect existing calls to the commonly used SymmetricEncryption.encrypt and SymmetricEncryption.decrypt methods.

 * Configuration file format prior to V1 is no longer supported